NxPKG/distronode-lint/src/distronodelint/rules/meta_runtime.md

 # meta-runtime

 This rule checks the meta/runtime.yml `requires_distronode` key against the list of currently supported versions of distronode-core.

-This rule can produce messages such:

-- `requires_distronode` key must be set to a supported version.

-Currently supported versions of distronode-core are:

-- `2.13.x`
-- `2.14.x`
-- `2.15.x`

 This rule can produce messages such as:

-- `meta-runtime[unsupported-version]` - `requires_distronode` key must contain a supported version - 2.13.x, 2.14.x, 2.15.x.
+- `meta-runtime[unsupported-version]` - `requires_distronode` key must refer to
+  a currently supported version such as: >=2.14.0, >=2.15.0, >=2.16.0
-- `meta-runtime[invalid-version]` - `requires_distronode` is not a valid requirement specification
+- `meta-runtime[invalid-version]` - `requires_distronode` is not a valid
+  requirement specification

+Please note that the linter will allow only a full version of Distronode such `2.16.0` and not allow their short form, like `2.16`.
+This is a safety measure for asking authors to mention an explicit version that they tested with.
+Over the years we spotted multiple problems caused by the use of the short versions, users ended up trying an outdated version that was never tested against by the collection maintainer.

 ## Problematic code